PruvoNet/squiss-ts/source/includes/_squiss.md

 ### Auto Extend Options

-#### autoExtendTimeout

-If true, Squiss will automatically extend each message's `VisibilityTimeout` in the SQS queue until it's handled (by keeping, deleting, or releasing it).
+Squiss can automatically extend each message's `VisibilityTimeout` in the SQS queue until it's handled (by keeping, deleting, or releasing it).
 It will place the API call to extend the timeout `advancedCallMs` milliseconds in advance of the expiration, and will extend it by the number of seconds specified in `visibilityTimeoutSecs`.
 If `visibilityTimeoutSecs` is not specified, the `VisibilityTimeout` setting on the queue itself will be used.

+#### autoExtendTimeout

+Enable the message auto extend feature

  | |
 ---------- | -------  | -------